Halberstadt D.II: Design and development

-Lateral control was by ailerons, but the Morane-style empennage (common not only to Moranes, but also to the Fokker and Pfalz types of the period) was retained.
-The inevitable result was extreme fore-and-aft sensitivity and poor control harmonization.
-The D.II was nonetheless considered to be very manoeuvrable in skilled hands: in particular it could reputedly be dived safely at high speed.
-A single synchronised lMG 08 "Spandau" machine gun fired through the propeller arc.
+Lateral control was by ailerons but the Morane-style empennage (common to Moranes and the Fokker and Pfalz types of the period) was retained.
+The inevitable result was extreme fore-and-aft sensitivity and poor control harmonisation.
+The D.II was nonetheless considered to be very manoeuvrable in skilled hands; it could reputedly be dived safely at high speed.
+A synchronised lMG 08 "Spandau" machine gun fired through the propeller arc.

-If the only performance figures available for the type are accurate, the Halberstadt fighter's speed and climb were little better than the Eindecker's, but it earned the respect of Allied fighter pilots and was a preferred mount of the pilots of the early Jagdstaffeln, until the Albatros D.I became available.
-Halberstadts were actually retained, or even returned to service by some pilots during the early weeks of 1917, at a time when the structural difficulties with the Albatros D.III first surfaced.
+If the only performance figures available for the type are accurate, the Halberstadt fighter's speed and climb were little better than the Eindecker but it earned the respect of Allied fighter pilots and was a preferred mount of the pilots of the early Jagdstaffeln, until the Albatros D.I became available.
+Halberstadts were retained or returned to service by some pilots during the early weeks of 1917, when the structural difficulties with the Albatros D.III first surfaced.

 Operational history

-Like other early German fighter types, the D.II was at first supplied in ones and twos to the ordinary six-aircraft reconnaissance units or Feldflieger Abteilungen of the German Air Service: then from February 1916 onward through the summer of that year gathered into small specialised fighter units – the Kampfeinsitzer-Kommandos or "KEK" units.
-When the first true fighter Jagdstaffeln were formed in mid-1916, the Halberstadt was the best fighter available and was used by Oswald Boelcke to demonstrate his famous pioneering air fighting tactics (the Dicta Boelcke) to the new units (although he is also recorded as flying a Fokker D.III at this period).
-His Halberstadt was painted bright blue – one of the first documented instances of the gaudy personal finishes applied by German fighter pilots to their mounts for the remainder of the war.
+Like other early German fighter types, the D.II was at first supplied in ones and twos to the ordinary six-aircraft reconnaissance units (Feldflieger Abteilungen) of the Luftstreitkräfte (German Air Service) then from February 1916 through the summer of that year, gathered into small specialised fighter units – the Kampfeinsitzer-Kommandos or KEK units.
+When the first fighter Jagdstaffeln were formed in mid-1916, the Halberstadt was the best fighter available and was used by Oswald Boelcke to demonstrate his famous pioneering air fighting tactics (the Dicta Boelcke) to the new units (although he is also recorded as flying a Fokker D.III at this period).
+His Halberstadt was painted bright blue – one of the first documented instances of the gaudy personal finishes favoured by German fighter pilots.

 For some reason, the Halberstadt-built D-series fighters bore no marked IdFlieg-issued military serial numbers anywhere on their exteriors.
-The licence-built Aviatik and Hannover-constructed examples of the Halberstadt D-series fighters usually had IdFlieg-issued serial numbers on their rear fuselage sides.
+The licence-built Aviatik and Hannoversche Waggonfabrik (Hannover)-constructed examples of the Halberstadt D-series fighters usually had IdFlieg-issued serial numbers on their rear fuselage sides.

-As the new Albatros fighters came into service the Halberstadts were quickly replaced, although a few survived into early 1917.
-Manfred von Richthofen flew a red Halberstadt D.II for a few weeks in March 1917, after the spar of the lower wing of his Albatros D.III cracked in combat.
-He scored 6 of his 80 victories with the type.
+As Albatros fighters came into service, the Halberstadts were quickly replaced, although a few survived into early 1917.
+Manfred von Richthofen flew a red Halberstadt D.II for a few weeks in March 1917, after the spar of the lower wing of his Albatros D.III cracked in combat and scored 6 of his 80 victories with the type.